jwobith/docker-gitea/README.md

 The first time you go to the site Gitea will guide you through the installation wizard.

+* Create an administrator user with a strong password.
-* Enter the email address and password for the Gitea email account
+* Enter the email address and password for the Gitea server email account.
 * Enter the correct mail server information.
 * Most of the remaining items should stay at the default setting.